 If there's an issue with an employee's performance, it needs to be documented in the performance evaluation.
-Verbal discussions of a performance issue, without any documentation regarding the discussions, simply isn't a good practice.
-In a lawsuit over a decision to discharge an employee over work performance issues, you don't want to find yourself in the position of relying on a supervisor to testify about the times she verbally talked with the employee about the issue.
-If it's important enough to document the discussion.
+Verbal discussions of a performance issue without any documentation regarding the discussions simply isn't a good practice.
+In a lawsuit over a decision to discharge an employee over work performance issues, you don't want to find yourself in the position of relying on a supervisor to testify about the times they verbally talked with the employee about the issue.
+If it's important enough to talk with the employee about, it's important enough to document the discussion.